cedowens/SwiftBelt/README.md

 **-ChromeUsernames** --> Read from ~/Library/Application Support/Google/Chrome/Default/Login Data which stores urls along with usernames for each

+**-UniversalAccessAuth** --> Reads from /Library/Preferences/com.apple.universalaccessAuthWarning.plist to show a list of applications that the user has received authorization prompts for along with 1 (for accept) or 2 (for deny)

 ## Usage:

 To run all options: